emulsify-ds/gatsby-theme-emulsify-workspace/README.md

 #### Other MDX shortcodes available:

-`<ContrastWrapper>`: Wraps the contents of this component in a "dark" wrapper (opposite of background color).
+`<ContrastWrapper>`: Wraps the contents of this component in a contrasted wrapper (opposite of background color).
 Usage:

 ```
 <ContrastWrapper>